What are the top tourist attractions to visit in Mallorca, Spain?

 The village of Deia, located on the northwest coast of Mallorca, is one of the prettiest in the Balearic Islands.
 Its captivating sceneries are part of the landscape that gained the World Heritage Site status.
 The blend of nature, culture, and tradition is evident in Deia, where artists draw inspiration from the landscape.
 In fact, Helen Walsh’s 2014 book entitled The Lemon Grove was set in this stunning village.

 At Cala d’Or, you will find beautiful shores abundant in pine cones and beautiful coasts.
-A yacht ride along Cala Llonga is one of the most enjoyable experiences this area has to offer.
+A yacht ride along Cala Llonga is one of this area’s most enjoyable experiences.
 A dip at the Cala Gran, the area’s main beach, is another must-do.
 Another gem of Cala d’Or is the Mondragó Natural Park, home to various birdlife.
 Take a trip to this area with your family for that ultimate experience!

 See the inspirational Gorg Blau

 A beach resort by day and a clubbing destination at night, Playa De Palma is the place to be.
 The palm-fringed area showcases a beautiful and relaxing seafront where the whole family can enjoy a day of tanning, swimming, and lots of water activities.
 You can indulge at gourmet restaurants or collect items from souvenir shops.
-At night, you can go out for a drink as you enjoy the calm night.
+You can go out for a drink at night as you enjoy the calm night.
 Otherwise, you can go clubbing at nightclubs and themed bars.
 There’s no running out of options at this wondrous place!

 Spend time at Port de Pollença